extreal-dev/Extreal.Integration.P2P.WebRTC/README.md

   - Ability to join a group (join host)
   - Error notification if unable to connect and obtain group list (connection failure)
 - Virtual space
+  - Own socket ID is displayed when start
   - 2nd clients can join a group while still joined (multiple client join)
+  - Socket IDs of already connected clients and host are displayed when start
+  - When a client connects, the socket ID of the client is displayed
+  - When a client disconnects, the socket ID of the client is displayed
   - Ability to return to the group selection screen (leave host)
   - Error notification if connection is interrupted (connection interrupted)
   - Error notification if P2P start processing is timed out (P2P start failed)